Aiden0526/news_chat/README.md

 ## Specify your OpenAI key and question before running!!!
 Please also specify your OpenAI API key and the question you want to ask in the run.sh.
-The default question is "Who is the US president?"
+The default question is "What could be the risk of AI?"

 ## Run Script
 To run the script, use the following commend: